Afghan massacre suspect identified, arrives at Kansas base

 The 38-year-old soldier, whose military unit is based south of Tacoma, Washington, had been held in Kuwait after he was flown out of Afghanistan on Wednesday.
 Bales has not yet been charged.

-"I would assume he'll be charged pretty fast," said Jeffrey Lustick, a defense attorney and former Air Force military prosecutor and defense attorney in Bellingham, Washington.
+"I would assume he'll be charged pretty fast," said Jeffrey Lustick, a defence attorney and former Air Force military prosecutor and defence attorney in Bellingham, Washington.

 Bales is expected to face justice under U.S. military rules, but it is not clear where any trial would take place.